-Amazon product reviews are known to increase the credibility of merchants and the appeal of items.
-The good news is that it’s simple to get people to leave reviews.
+Amazon product reviews are known to increase the credibility of merchants and the appeal of the items they sell.
+The good news is that it’s simple to get customers to leave reviews.
 All you need to do is email the consumers who’ve purchased your items.
-Show some gratitude and then ask them to leave a review if they’re satisfied with the experience.
+Show some gratitude and then ask them to leave a review if they’re satisfied with their experience.
 You can also include the URL of your product listing page in the email to make it convenient for them.
 And if someone leaves a negative review, try to explore the root cause of the issue, apologize, and offer an alternative if you need to.

 There you have it, a detailed guide on how to dropship on the world’s most popular ecommerce website.
 We hope the tips we shared in this article help you gain a better understanding of how to find a supplier, create a seller account, optimize a product listing and start making money via Amazon dropshipping.
 Getting the basics right and having as many recommendations at your fingertips as possible can mean the different between dropshipping failure and success.
 So if you want to set up a lucrative business in a short period, dropshipping might be the way to go.